 Of course, planting your pond plants in the sun is a much more enjoyable experience – however, if you want to pond your plants in winter, we’re not going to stop you!

 Keep On Top of Pond Maintenance

-Once your pond is planted, you should regularly maintain the plants that are established by trimming excess foliage.
-This will stop dead plant materials from adding to organic waste.
+You should also regularly maintain your established pond plants by trimming excess foliage, which will prevent dead plant materials from adding to organic waste.

 Choose the Right Plants and Materials